MicrosoftDocs/entra-docs/docs/identity/role-based-access-control/admin-units-members-dynamic.md

 1. Create a dynamic membership rule.
 For more information, see [Dynamic membership rules for groups in Microsoft Entra ID](~/identity/users/groups-dynamic-membership.md).

-1. Use the [Create administrative unit](/graph/api/directory-post-administrativeunits?view=graph-rest-beta&preserve-view=true) API to create a new administrative unit with a dynamic membership rule.
+1. Use the [Create administrativeUnit](/graph/api/directory-post-administrativeunits?view=graph-rest-beta&preserve-view=true) API to create a new administrative unit with a dynamic membership rule.

     The following shows an example of a dynamic membership rule that applies to Windows devices.